-712.1 What Is a Serial?
+712.2 What Is a Serial?

 A serial is a work that is issued or intended to be issued in successive parts bearing numerical or chronological designations that are intended to be continued indefinitely.
-Examples include periodicals, newspapers, magazines, newsletters, journals, bulletins, annuals, the proceedings of societies, and other similar works.
 37 C.F.R. § 202.3(b)(1)(v).
+Examples include periodicals (including newspapers); annuals; and the journals and proceedings of societies, and other similar works.
 Examples of works that do not fall within this category include episodes of a television series, a series of online videos, a collection of musical works, a group of manuscripts, an assortment of poetry, or a set of advertising copies.